Cumulocity-IoT/c8y-docs/content/microservice-sdk/java-bundle/developing-microservice.md

 ### Logging {#logging}

 The standard output should be used for hosted deployment.
-(For more details about how to use your own log configuration file please refer to [Logging](/microservice-sdk/java/#legacy-logging))
+For more details on how to use your own log configuration file refer to [Logging](/microservice-sdk/java/#legacy-logging).

 ### Maven plugin {#maven-plugin}